-The personality is a vastly different thing; it is a reflexion merely of the individuality.
+The personality is a vastly different thing; it is a reflection merely of the individuality.
 The personality is like the moonshine, reflected light from the sun; and this personality is mortal always — and how fortunate it is that it is so!
 Fancy what it would be like, living in eternity in our present personalities: imperfect, undeveloped, feeble, inept, incapable of any great advancement, a poor understander, a very poor follower of noble things, incapable of receiving and retaining for any length of time the best that is in us.

 Yet the personality is a wonderful instrument or vehicle through which the individuality works.
 I think we may say generally that the individuality is the spirit, and the personality is the mortal brain-mind of us; changing with each birth.

-Thus it is clear why the individuality is the same, and that "we retain" it in all states of consciousness, for these various states of consciousness, in all their manifold and often bewildering phases and shifting qualities and attributes, when traced to their ultimate or original source, are light-stuff from the Atman.
-Consciousness contains many mysteries; and the real part of us is conscious even in those phases of consciousness wherein the personality is unconscious — a curious play upon words, yet containing a profound truth, and pointing to the same thought contained in the Sanskrit aphorism: Atmanam atmana pashya, "Know the self by the Self."
+Thus it is clear why the individuality is the same, and that “we retain” it in all states of consciousness, for these various states of consciousness, in all their manifold and often bewildering phases and shifting qualities and attributes, when traced to their ultimate or original source, are light-stuff from the Atman.
+Consciousness contains many mysteries; and the real part of us is conscious even in those phases of consciousness wherein the personality is unconscious — a curious play upon words, yet containing a profound truth, and pointing to the same thought contained in the Sanskrit aphorism: Atmanam atmana pasya, “Know the self by the Self.”

 Could you name for us the centers where Mystery-Schools existed in ancient times?